rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Channeler Spell List.md

 If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

+### Silence (2 MP)
+<div class="spell-tags">speech trickery transmutation arcane</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 30sqr
+- **Alvo:** Ponto
+- **Duração:** Concentração
+- **Resistência:** DEX
+___

+For the duration, no sound can be created within or pass through a 20-foot-radius sphere centered on a point you choose within range.
+Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
+Casting a spell that includes a verbal component is impossible there.

+- **:** .{{pageNumber,auto}}
+\page

+### Silent Image (1 MP)
+<div class="spell-tags">ilusion trickery creation arcane</div>

+*1st Circle*
+- **Execução:** padrão
+- **Alcance:** 12sqr
+- **Alvo:** 1 criatura
+- **Duração:** cena
+- **Resistência:** DEX
+___

+You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 15-foot cube.
+The image appears at a spot within range and lasts for the duration.
+The image is purely visual; it isn’t accompanied by sound, smell, or other sensory effects.

+You can use your action to cause the image to move to any spot within range.
+As the image changes location, you can alter its appearance so that its movements appear natural for the image.
+For example, if you create an image of a creature and move it, you can alter the image so that it appears to be walking.

+Physical interaction with the image reveals it to be an illusion, because things can pass through it.
+A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the illusion for what it is, the creature can see through the image.

+### Snowball Swarm (2 MP)
+<div class="spell-tags">cold elemental creation arcane</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 18sqr
+- **Alvo:** ponto
+- **Duração:** imediata
+- **Resistência:** DEX
+___

+Uma pequena tempestade de granizo e neve atinge um quadrado de tamanho 2sqr centrado no ponto escolhido.
+Todas as criaturas dentro tomam 4d6 dano de gelo, ou metade se passarem no teste de resistência.

+- ****+1PM**:** +1d6 dano.

 ### Sopro das Uivantes (3 MP)
 <div class="spell-tags">wind nature cold elemental creation arcane</div>